 How do I know my treatment is working?

-When HIV drug therapy is started—preferably with a powerful combination of drugs—the level of HIV should start to drop dramatically.
+When antiretroviral treatment is started, the level of HIV should start to drop dramatically.
 This is where viral load testing comes in.
 During the first two months of therapy, an HIV-positive person’s viral load should drop a minimum of 90 percent.
 In other words, someone who starts treatment with a viral load count of 100,000 should drop to 10,000 or less within two months.
 Within 4 to 6 months of starting therapy, the viral load should have dropped a lot more, hopefully below the level of the viral load test’s sensitivity (“undetectable”).
-Sometimes undetectable means a count less than 200 or 400, but most tests used today can detect as few as 20.
+Most tests used today can detect as few as 20.

 As for your CD4 cell count, you will likely see an increase between 100 and 200 cells in the first 12 to 18 months, and can gradually climb from there as long as viral load remains undetectable.
 Some people who start HIV treatment for the first time have a poor CD4 response despite achieving and maintaining an undetectable viral load.
 Researchers refer to individuals in this situation as “discordant responders.”
 Most discordant responders waited to start treatment until their CD4 counts were well below 200.
 This is one of the reasons that the guidelines recommend starting ARVs immediately after diagnosis.

 You and your doctor should continue monitoring your viral load on a regular basis to make sure that the HIV drugs are working properly and that the amount of virus in the blood remains below the level of detection or as low as possible.